TurtleSmoke/IN104-miniWolfram/content/project/description/_index.en.md

 The evaluation is the last step of the project.
 It consists of evaluating the RPN expression resulting from the syntax analysis.
 The RPN expression can be visualized as a binary tree, where the leaves are the numbers and the internal nodes are the operators.
-For example, the expression `1 + 2 * 3` is represented by the following RPN expression: `1 2 3 * +`.
-This RPN expression corresponds to the following binary tree:
+Using the previous RPN expression as an example, we get the following binary tree:

 {{< mermaid >}}
 graph TD